Investigation & Social Issues

 RED CODE FOR THE BEEF 52’

 Behind the steaks we eat lies an incredible global industry.
-But today, some people are trying to change the way we consume and produce meat.
+But today, some people are trying to change how we consume and produce meat.

 What are the new practices?
 How do they fit into the journey of a piece of meat?
-And, on the other hand, what processes should we go back to?
+On the other hand, what processes should we go back to?

 RENEE’S BRAIN 52’